wildfly-extras/wildfly-camel-book/cloud/openshift.md

 ![](../images/console-domain.png)

 We believe that managing deployments through the WildFly admin interface does not make much sense.
-Instead, deployments should already be backed into the containers that you spin up in the various Pods.
+Instead, deployments should already be backed into containers that you spin up in the various Pods.

 There is a wide spectrum of opinion on whether this also applies to configuration.
 Here we retain the WildFly domain configurability (i.e. mutable containers for configuration).